 As the number of participants grown, women have an important role now and in the future of shooting.

 One final thing to remember

 Remember being a safe shot is the most important factor in shooting.
-Make sure you have the right protection and insurance cover in place before taking aim with your gun.
+Make sure you have the right sports insurance protection such as shooting insurance cover in place before taking aim with your gun.